 The rlcheck utility runs various health checks on an Redis Enterprise Software node and alerts on any issues found.
 This utility can be useful to confirm a successful installation or to verify that the node is functioning properly.
 You can access rlcheck from the host command-line interface (CLI).
 The output of rlcheck shows information specific to the host that you run it on.
 To open the rladmin CLI: Sign in to the Redis Enterprise Software host with an account that is a member of the redislabs operating system group.

 rladmin is a command-line utility for performing administrative tasks such as failover, migration, and endpoint binding on a Redis Enterprise Software cluster. rladmin can also edit cluster and database configurations.
-Some of these tasks can also be performed through the Management UI and some are unique to the rladmin CLI tool. rladmin Commands Command Description rladmin Enter the rladmin shell bind Bind an endpoint cluster Cluster management commands exit Exit rladmin shell failover Fail over a master shard to replica shard (previously slave shard) help Show available commands or specific command usage info Show current parameters for a cluster, database, node, or proxy migrate Migrate elements between nodes node Node management commands placement Configure shards placement policy recover Recover databases restart Restart database shards status Show status information suffix Suffix management tune Tune system parameters upgrade Upgrade the Redis or module version for a database verify Cluster verification reports bind rladmin bind manages the proxy policy for the cluster or a specific database.
+Some of these tasks can also be performed through the admin console and some are unique to the rladmin CLI tool. rladmin Commands Command Description rladmin Enter the rladmin shell bind Bind an endpoint cluster Cluster management commands exit Exit rladmin shell failover Fail over a master shard to replica shard (previously slave shard) help Show available commands or specific command usage info Show current parameters for a cluster, database, node, or proxy migrate Migrate elements between nodes node Node management commands placement Configure shards placement policy recover Recover databases restart Restart database shards status Show status information suffix Suffix management tune Tune system parameters upgrade Upgrade the Redis or module version for a database verify Cluster verification reports bind rladmin bind manages the proxy policy for the cluster or a specific database.